-Dr. Sabine Fuss leads the working group Sustainable Resource Management and Global Change.
+Prof. Dr. Sabine Fuss leads the working group Sustainable Resource Management and Global Change, and is a professor at Humboldt-Universität zu Berlin.
 Her current research interests are:

 - Natural resource management, energy and agricultural economics (bioenergy, land use implications)

 - Decision-making under uncertainty, with a focus on portfolio selection, real options theory, stochastic optimization and robustness

 - Integrated assessment with a focus on climate change mitigation and adaptation (including the role of international trade, negative emission options and technologies)

 - Reconciling top-down and bottom-up assessments, science-policy nexus

 - Mechanisms for carbon management, climate-compatible development, architecture of climate agreements